pkivolowitz/asm_book/section_1/hello_world/README.md

 ```

 Using this approach will result in more assembly language code being
-generated along with the introduction of an otherwise unneeded variable
+generated including the introduction of an otherwise unneeded variable
 `index`. `index` will range from `0` to `3` (stopping when index ceases
 to be less than `4`). `index` would be used in figuring out which
 member of `argv` is examined in each loop.
 We claim `index` is unneeded in
-this case as we have a different way of moving through the `argv` array.
+this case as we have a different way of moving through the `argv` array and,
+most importantly, knowing when to stop.

 ### Line 7